 The most common causes of end-stage ankle arthritis are:

-In the case of post-traumatic arthritis, an ankle injury causes trauma to the joint.
+In the case of post-traumatic arthritis, an ankle injury causes trauma to the ankle joint.
 The trauma could be a single damaging event such as an accident.
 Or it could be a series of smaller, repeated injuries such as the strains and sprains endured over years of running.
-The injuries damage the cartilage and/or the bone, changing the mechanics of the joint and making it wear out more quickly.
+The injuries damage the cartilage and/or the bone, changing the mechanics of the ankle joint and making it wear out more quickly.
 The time between the original trauma and the onset of post-traumatic arthritis may span months or years.
 For example, an ankle sprain during childhood or adolescence that you thought was healed may develop into post-traumatic arthritis years later.